Best Administrative Assistant Cover Letter Examples

 The last paragraph is your call to action.
 Note how the applicant states the job interview as though it’s a foregone conclusion.
 “I look forward to talking to you,” implies that she believes wholeheartedly that she will receive a call for the interview.
 This helps push a hiring manager to call you and talk to you more about what you can do, hopefully resulting in you landing your dream job.

-FAQ: Administrative Assistant Cover Letters
+FAQ: Administrative assistant

 If you’re hoping to submit an administrative assistant resume, it’s a good idea to write a cover letter and submit it as well.
 This is even true if the job description doesn’t state that you need one.
 A cover letter puts you ahead of all the other job seekers, and makes human resources see that you’re really serious about getting the job.